Resolving common Linksys cloud account error messages

 Additionally, you can reset the router to factory settings.
 To do this, simply press and hold the Reset button found at the back of your Linksys Smart Wi-Fi Router for 10 seconds.

 NOTE: All configuration that has been made on the router will be erased after resetting.
 For a detailed instruction on how to reboot and reset your router, click here.

 Router Not Found

-This error message occurs when you are logged in to your Linksys Smart Wi-Fi Account and it is unable to detect your router.
+This error message occurs when you are logged in to your Linksys cloud account and it is unable to detect your router.
 To resolve this, follow the instructions presented on the list below.
 After performing the steps, click Retry.

-NOTE: To learn how to check your computer’s connection to the Internet, click here.
+NOTE: To learn how to check your computer’s connection to the router, click here.

 The router is not set up

 This error message occurs if you continue to click Retry after encountering the Router Not Found message.
 This may also appear after performing reset on your router.
 To resolve this, proceed to set up your router as stated in the prompt.
 Tick the box that says, I understand that my network is currently open and not secure.
 I would like to use Linksys Smart Wi-Fi Account to configure my router’s security settings then click Continue.